12 Of The Best 15 Chicken Fried Steaks Are Found In Texas - NewsBreak

 What do purple fence posts mean in Texas?

-CLARKSBURG, W.Va.
-(WBOY) — If you’re in the woods and come across a purple stripe, whether it be painted on a fence post, tree or somewhere else, you may not know what it means.
-While the unusual sight may make a nice backdrop for a photo, it’s also...
+If you're in the woods and come across a purple stripe, whether it be on a fence post or painted somewhere else, you may not know what it means.

-If you live in Texas and you like going out with your friends and family members from time to time, here is a list of three amazing burger spots in Texas that are highly praised by both local people and travellers for their impressive service and absolutely amazing food, so if you have never been to any of them, definitely add them to your list and pay them a visit next time you are around.

 H-E-B Announces 2 New Stores In Texas